Group Classes

 Instructor / Terri Marinier; AKC Scent Work/UKC Nose Work Judge.

-This class progresses to more complex scenarios, simulating real-life situations where dogs detect scents in challenging environments, such as buildings, vehicles, or outdoor spaces.
+This class is for the uber-advanced dogs.
+It involves more complex scenarios that simulate real-life situations where dogs detect scents in challenging environments, such as buildings, vehicles, or outdoor spaces.
 To advance to this class, you must have completed the beginner scent class or have approval from the instructor.

 Instructor / Terri Marinier